Analysis of the near-side ridge structure in pp collisions via Momentum-Kick Model: Momentum-Kick Model (MKM)

-In order to better observe the ridge component, we select the long-range $\Delta \phi$ correlation data of pp collisions, where the ridge component dominates over the jet contribution.
+To focus on the ridge structure, we select long-range experimental data.
+Consequently, we will explain the measurements using the ridge component in the MKM, which represents the yield of medium partons kicked by the jet.
 The ridge component in the MKM is represented by the charged ridge particle momentum distribution per trigger jet:

 where $N_{\text{trig}}$ is the number of trigger particles.
 The variables $\Delta \eta $ and $\Delta \phi$ represent the differences in pseudorapidity and azimuthal angle between jets and other particles.
 The factor $2/3$ denotes the ratio of charged particles to the total number of particles.
 The parameter $f_R$ indicates the average survival factor of ridge particles, and $\left\langle N_k\right\rangle$ represents the average number of kicked partons per-trigger particle.
 Generally, $f_R$ and $\langle N_k \rangle$ are combined as $f_R \langle N_k \rangle$, and the $p_T$ dependence has been introduced in previous studies \cite{PbPb, Hanul}.